Mexican drug war: Supply chains

 According to the National Drug Intelligence Center, Mexican cartels are the predominant smugglers and wholesale distributors of South American cocaine and Mexico-produced cannabis, methamphetamine, and heroin.
 The U.S. State Department estimates that 90 percent of cocaine entering the United States is produced in Colombia, followed by Bolivia and Peru, and that the main transit route is through Mexico.
-Mexican cartels control large swaths of territory, and most of the illegal drugs coming into the U.S, employing land routes, maritime shipments, smuggling tunnels, and other concealment methods.
+Mexican cartels control large swaths of territory, and most of the illegal drugs coming into the U.S., employing land routes, maritime shipments, smuggling tunnels, and other concealment methods.
 Cartels have waged violent turf battles over control of key smuggling corridors from Matamoros to Tijuana.

 Cartels operate clandestine laboratories that process precursor chemicals into synthetic drugs.
 These chemicals are primarily imported from Asia, especially China and India, and are used to manufacture methamphetamine and fentanyl in large quantities.
 Since the 2010s, fentanyl has become one of the most profitable components of cartel operations due to its low production cost and high potency.

 Although Mexico accounts for only a small share of worldwide heroin production, it supplies a large share of the heroin distributed in the United States.
 Since the 2000s, Mexican cartels have profited from marijuana cultivation in remote U.S. forests.
 A 2018 study found that the reduction in drugs from Colombia contributed to Mexican drug violence.
 The study estimated that "between 2006 and 2009, the decline in cocaine supply from Colombia could account for 10%–14% of the increase in violence in Mexico."

-The United States has imposed sanctions against cartel members and their front companies.
+The U.S. has imposed sanctions against cartel members and their front companies.
 Multilateral cooperation in the International Narcotics Control Board has promoted the regulation of chemical precursors used in the production of synthetic drugs.
 Cartels have adapted by diversifying their markets and suppliers, expanding beyond the United States, and sourcing chemicals through multiple international channels.